 WHERE ARE YOU LOCATED?
 We are located right near the intersection of US Highway 301 and County Road 466.
 Our address is: 4060 County Road 108 Oxford, FL 34484

 WHAT ARE YOUR SERVICE TIMES?
-Sunday 9:20am: Coffee Fellowship in the Family Life Center 9:45am: Sunday School for adults, children, and youth, located in the Family Life Center 10:00am: Pastor's Sunday School Class located in the main church sanctuary 11:00am: Worship service in the main church building 6:00pm: Evening Bible study in the Family Life Center
+Sunday 9:00am: Coffee Fellowship in the Family Life Center 9:45am: Sunday School for adults, children, and youth, located in the Family Life Center 10:00am: Pastor's Sunday School Class located in the main church sanctuary 11:00am: Worship service in the main church building 6:00pm: Evening Bible study in the Family Life Center

 Wednesday All classes/programs below begin at 6:00pm

 WHAT SHOULD I WEAR TO FBCO?
 When you walk in to FBCO on Sunday mornings you will find the majority of members wearing anything from a business casual style of clothing to casual.
 Sunday evenings and Wednesday evenings you will find much more casual dress.
-However, while some FBC members traditionally "dress up" for church on Sunday mornings, their concern is for people's hearts--not how they dress.
+However, while some FBCO members traditionally "dress up" for church on Sunday mornings, their concern is for people's hearts--not how they dress.
 Feel free to come casually dressed at any service, knowing that you will be lovingly accepted by a congregation excited to worship alongside you!